MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/system-preparation.md

 ### Microsoft SQL Server 2016 database compatibility level

-If you have upgraded to Microsoft SQL Server 2016 before upgrading to Microsoft Dynamics GP 2018, be sure to change your database compatibility level to SQL Server 2016 (120) for all your databases.
+If you have upgraded to Microsoft SQL Server 2016 before upgrading to [!INCLUDE[prodshort](../includes/prodshort.md)] 2018, be sure to change your database compatibility level to SQL Server 2016 (120) for all your databases.

 To change the database compatibility level: